 The chopped almond mixture is SO good in these wraps because it adds a really nice crunch.
 If you don’t have almonds, try it with cashews instead.
 You’ll be using some extra virgin olive oil to toast them in, along with sumac, and cumin seeds.

-I used Greek yogurt for this recipe, but any type of yogurt will do, so long as it is full fat and unsweetened.
-Coconut yogurt may work for a dairy free alternative, although it will obviously add a strong coconut flavour.
-You’ll simply add some sumac to the yogurt which provides a nice tangy flavour, along with a squeeze of lemon juice, zest and minced garlic.
+I use Greek yogurt for this recipe, but any type of yogurt will do, so long as it is full fat and unsweetened.
+Coconut yogurt may work for a dairy free alternative, although it will obviously add a coconut flavour.
+You'll simply add some sumac to the yogurt which provides a nice tangy flavour, along with a squeeze of lemon juice, zest and minced garlic.

 I love the mix of fresh herbs for these wraps.
 Parsley, mint and dill all work so well together for these harissa chicken thighs.
 Use any mix of these, or add your own.